Tiki torches are popular outdoor lights. They appear in diverse styles and sizes, but they share some traits.

 One of the more common reasons is a gas-filled torch that is not upright.

 • When these are left lying down, they can leak gas and cause an explosion.
-Remember this when setting up tiki torchesOpens in a new tab.
+Remember this when setting up tiki torches

 • They may explode if dropped or struck during shipping, so be careful.